-MR. SWANSON.
+Mr. Swanson.
 In 1995, the company entered into a change in control severance agreement with Mr. Swanson.
 The agreement provides severance pay and continuation of certain benefits upon the occurrence of a change in control of the company.
-Generally, a "change in control" means any of the following circumstances: (i) the acquisition of 25% or more of the outstanding voting stock of the company by any person, entity or group; (ii) the persons serving as Directors of the company as of the date of the agreement, and replacements or additions subsequently approved by a majority vote of the Board, cease to make up at least a majority of the Board; (iii) a merger, consolidation or reorganization in which the stockholders of the company prior to the merger wind up owning less than 50% of the voting power of the surviving corporation; (iv) the liquidation or dissolution of the company or disposition of all or substantially all of the assets of the company.
+Generally, a "change in control" means the acquisition by a third party of twenty five percent or more of the company's common stock, the replacement of the majority of the incumbent directors by individuals not approved by a majority of the incumbent Board, certain mergers, and the sale of substantially all the assets or a liquidation of the company.